-- Level 1: Observable inputs, such as quoted prices in active markets. - Level 2: Inputs, other than quoted prices in active markets, that are observable either directly or indirectly.
+Level 1: Observable inputs, such as quoted prices in active markets.

+Level 2: Inputs, other than quoted prices in active markets, that are observable either directly or indirectly.
 Level 2 assets and liabilities include debt securities with quoted market prices that are traded less frequently than exchange-traded instruments.
-This category includes U.S. government agency-backed debt securities. - Level 3: Unobservable inputs in which there is little or no market data.
+This category includes U.S. government agencybacked debt securities and corporate-debt securities.

+Level 3: Unobservable inputs in which there is little or no market data.